Microeinstein/adb-updater/README.md

 # adb-updater

-Command line tool to update all your third-party installed apps on your Android phone, using F-Droid repositories.
+Command line tool to update all third-party installed apps on your Android device, using F-Droid repositories.

 ## Gallery